 Ability Level and Preferred Terrain

-Location matters, but so do the parts of the resort you will end up skiing most.
-Even beginner skiers in snow-heavy places like Colorado and Utah will spend the vast majority of their time on groomed runs, and therefore a narrower ski is best.
+Location matters, but so do the parts of the resort (or backcountry) you will end up skiing most.
+Even beginner skiers in high-snowfall places like Colorado and Utah will spend the vast majority of their time on groomed runs, and therefore a narrower ski is best.
 Skiers who like to charge down moguls will also benefit from a narrower ski since it will keep a tighter line through the bumps and be easier to control through quick turns.
-Intermediate and advanced riders will be pushing the boundaries more, both literally and figuratively, and a wider ski makes the most sense.
+Intermediate and advanced riders will be pushing the boundaries more, both literally and figuratively, and a wider ski makes the most sense—especially for off-piste conditions.
 Experienced skiers will also be able to control their skis better and therefore can take on a wider and stiffer ski like Nordica's Enforcer 100 that would be challenging for beginners.

 Finding the Sweet Spot